“What is David’s stand regarding masks at school?”

 “What is David’s stand on Inclusion, Equity and Diversity?”

 Answer: As an immigrant, David is a strong proponent of the diversity of peoples, culture, ideas and including them into the American dream as a foundational framework, making sure that everyone and all have equal opportunity.
-David also attends the Lindbergh Schools Inclusion, Equity and Diversity (DEI) Committee and the Sub-Committee that deals with community engagement.
 David believes that the success of the United States with innovation, science, technology, and industry can be directly attributed to the cultivating of ideas.

 “What about book banning?”